sofiabsilva/100-days-of-code/log.md

    - Go outside and be mindful of nature, shapes, colors, sounds...
 Apreciate them.

    - Cry it out.
-Cry hard.
+Cry hard when I need to.
 It's ok to not be ok.
+It'll seriously make me feel better.

    - Meditate and let go.